Tregiffian Burial Chamber: Excavations

-In 1871 William Copeland Borlase carried out the first excavations on the grave.
+In 1871, William Borlase carried out the first excavations on the grave.
 He first discovered the stone edge of the cover and found flints, bones and ashes.
 During deeper excavations Borlase discovered pits with bone remains, which suggested cremation.
-In 1932 Hencken noted for the first time that it was probably a variant of a Megalithic grave and placed this grave type temporally between the dolmen and the cist type.
+In 1932, Hencken noted for the first time that it was probably a variant of a Megalithic grave and placed this grave type temporally between the dolmen and the cist type.
 Newer research recognized passage tombs as a variant of the dolmen type, notable particularly by the entrance to the interior.
 Urns were discovered in comprehensive excavations in the years 1968 and 1972, and the contents were dated to roughly 1900 BC.
 The occurrence of these two forms of burial is typical of an Entrance grave and suggests its use as a community grave for a long period of time.